zaiisao/Documentation/en/Interactive Broadcast/role_mac.md

 ## Implementation

-An interactive broadcast channel consists of two user roles: the host and the audience.
-Call the `setClientRole` method to set the user role as broadcaster or audience according to your needs.
-The differences of the two roles are:
+An interactive broadcast channel consists of two user roles:

-- Host (Broadcaster): A host receives and publishes the voice/video streams.
-The host can also interact with other hosts using voice and video.
+- Host (Broadcaster): A host receives and publishes the voice/video streams, and interacts with other hosts using voice and video.
-- Audience: An audience receives the voice and video streams of the host (s).
+- Audience: An audience receives the voice and video streams of the hosts.

+You can call the `setClientRole` method to set the user role as the host or audience according to your needs

 ```objective-c
 //Objective-C